Real estate in Argentina: how to acquire title to or lease urban property to do business in Argentina

 b) Minimum and maximum terms

-Regardless their purpose, all urban leases have a minimum legal term of two years (CCCN, Article 1198).
-Maximum terms cannot be longer than 20-years for housing purposes and 50-years for commercial purposes (CCCN, Article 1197).
+Regardless their purpose, all urban leases have a minimum legal term of three years (CCCN, Article 1198).
+Maximum terms cannot be longer than 50-years for commercial purposes (CCCN, Article 1197).

 Unless expressly agreed, tenants do not have security of tenure and therefore lack of the right to renew the lease at the end of the contractual lease term.
 Continuance of occupation of the property and payment of the rent after the expiration of the term will not be deemed as a tacit renewal; the contract will remain in force until any of the parties terminates it by reliable communication (CCCN, Article Number 1,218).

 Lease´s price may be set in local or foreign currency.
-It cannot be adjusted by any indexation method.
-In practice, inflation effects over the rent are contractually considered through periodical increases in the price (e.g. every six months or yearly) or by pegging the rent to certain goods or services related to the tenant´s activity (e.g. a given commodity).
+Lease agreements may be adjusted by indexation or other mechanisms (e.g. by pegging the rent to certain goods or services related to the tenant´s activity).

 d) Sublease.
 Assignment of the contract